 - a) Incentives for Good Attendance.
-In addition to the likelihood of enhanced educational progress, good attendance will be celebrated and ackowledged. - b) Consequences for Poor Attendance.
+In addition to the likelihood of enhanced educational progress, good attendance will be the basis for student recognition awards.
+Any student who has perfect attendance shall be eligible for perfect attendance recognition. - b) Consequences for Poor Attendance.
 Chronic absences and tardiness, whether excused or unexcused, are disruptive to the educational process and will not be tolerated.
-Make-up work will be encouraged for all absences.
+Make-up work will be encouraged for excused absences.
+For unexcused absences, make-up work will generally not be offered.
 The following procedures are in place to deal with excessive absences (whether excused or unexcused):